cristone69/Modus-Alpha/README.md

 # Modus 1.2.1

-Modus is a lightweight Blender workflow layer created by Cris.
+Modus is a lightweight Blender workflow layer.
 It collects the small, nonnegotiable modeling, retopology, object, modifier, material, UV, viewport, and organization tools used in a production workflow without trying to replace Blender's default interface or established workflows.

 ## Core philosophy